Quantum digital cooling: Scalable QDC protocols

+where O is Hermitian and the maxima are taken over all possible states $\ket{\psi}, \ket{\phi}$ and $\ket{\Psi}, \ket{\Phi}$.
+A simple proof is given in Appendix \ref{app:norm-proof}.
 We use this energy scale to set the fridge energy:

 for any coupling potential $V_\tS^i$.
-This way, the maximum-energy transitions accessible by $V_S$ are on resonance, while smaller energy ones (which are less important for cooling) still have a higher probability of cooling than of reheating [see Fig.~\ref{fig:detuning}(a)].
+This way, the maximum-energy transitions accessible by $V_\tS$ are on resonance, while smaller energy ones (which are less important for cooling) still have a higher probability of cooling than of reheating [see Fig.~\ref{fig:detuning}(a)].
 This defines the BangBang protocol: we iterate over coupling to each qubit, with $\epsilon_i$ fixed by Eq.~\eqref{eq:bang_bang_fridge_energy}.
 As this protocol does not attempt to suppress reheating, we choose a single coupling $V_S=Y_n$ for the $n$-th qubit, instead of iterating over $V_S=X_n,Y_n,Z_n$ (as was suggested in Sec.\ref{sec:common_symmetries}).
-We repeat the entire procedure $R$ times, resulting in a total of $RN$ cooling steps.
+In general, the best choice of $V_\tS$ will depend on the system that we want to cool, and the couplings should be picked to enable as many transitions as possible.
+We repeat the coupling to each qubit $R$ times, resulting in a total of $RN$ cooling steps.
+Each cooling step contains two first-order Trotter steps simulating $e^{-i H_\tC t/2}$ (of depth $d^{(1)}_{H_\tC}$), a single second-order Trotter step for $e^{-i H_\tS t}$ (of depth $d^{(2)}_{H_\tS}$), and a reset gate, resulting in a total circuit depth

 To test the BangBang protocol, we study the cooling of a $N$-qubit transverse-field Ising chain